Moreton Brook

 Aura Power is developing a solar farm project on land near Newton in East Staffordshire.

-If approved, Moreton Brook Solar Farm will be built without subsidy and would generate enough clean electricity to power the equivalent of over 16,000 homes, saving around 12,000 tonnes of carbon entering the atmosphere each year.
+If approved, Moreton Brook Solar Farm will be built without subsidy and would generate enough clean electricity to power the equivalent of over 11,000 homes, saving around 12,000 tonnes of carbon entering the atmosphere each year.
+The landscaping proposals would improve the biodiversity levels by 102%.

 The UK has a legally binding target to reach Net Zero emissions by 2050 as well as completely decarbonising the UK’s power supplies by 2035 and solar farms like this play a big part in reaching that target.